 Authors

-1 1Scientific Research Center "Scientific Foundations and Problems of the Development of the Economy of Uzbekistan" under Tashkent State University of Economics, Tashkent, Uzbekistan.
+1 Scientific Research Center "Scientific Foundations and Problems of the Development of the Economy of Uzbekistan", under Tashkent State University of Economics, Tashkent, Uzbekistan.

-2 Alfraganus University.
-House 2a, Yuqori Qoraqamish street, Tashkent,100190, Uzbekistan.
+2 Alfraganus University, House 2a, Yuqori Qoraqamish Street, Tashkent, 100190, Uzbekistan.

-3 3Termiz State University of Engineering and Agrotechnologies, Termez , Uzbekistan
+3 Termez State University of Engineering and Agrotechnologies, Termez , Uzbekistan.

-4 Termez University of Economics and Service, Termez, Uzbekistan
+4 Termez University of Economics and Service, Termez, Uzbekistan.

-5 Urgench State University named after Abu Rayhan Biruni, Urgench, Uzbekistan;
+5 Urgench State University named after Abu Rayhan Biruni, Urgench, Uzbekistan.

 6 Tashkent State University of Economics, Tashkent, Uzbekistan.